 Find lots to do, see and play in our Board Game Zone, hosted by Ancient Robot Games -- Leith's favourite local gaming store.Book into TTRPG sessions run by volunteer stewards, or drop in and borrow board games from Ancient Robot's wide-ranged library!The Board Game Zone is wheelchair accessible.

-Venue, Accessibility & Masking
+Accessibility & Masking

 Fruitmarket logo.